bnfour/i3-quake-terminal/README.md

 >`-h` is used as a shorthand for `--height`, so the short version of `--help` is `-?`.

 ### Window sizing
-The window size can be set either as an absolute pixel value or as a multiplier of output's size.
+The window size can be set either as an absolute pixel value or as a multiplier of output's size for either of axes.

 `-w 960 -h 540` is equivalent to `-rw 0.5 -rh 0.5` for a 1920×1080 output.
 Absolute and relative sizes can be mixed, so `-w 960 -rh 0.5` (or vice versa) will also work.